Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter 13 The Amber Temple.md

 ##### West Sarcophagus

 The vestige within this sarcophagus offers the dark gift of Great Taar Haak, the Five-Headed Destroyer.
 Taar Haak's gift is great strength.
 This dark gift grants its beneficiary the benefit of a [[5.
 Mechanics/Items/Belt Of Fire Giant Strength.md\|belt of fire giant strength]].
-This benefit lasts for 10 days, after which the dark giftvanishes.
+This benefit lasts for 10 days, after which the dark gift vanishes.

 The beneficiary of this dark gift the following flaw: "I like to bully others and make them feel weak and inferior."